SAVE UP TO 89% ON

-In this lesson, I’m going to teach you eight chords you must know if you’re a guitar player.
+In this lesson, I’m going to teach you eight guitar chords you must know if you’re a guitar player.
 Even if you already know these chords, you can still stick around since I’ll be giving you some tips to make your chords sound clean and your transitions sound smooth.
 If you want to learn to use these chords to play popular songs, check out these guitar lessons for beginners.

 The eight chords we’re going to look at in this lesson are G major, C major, D major, F major, E major, A major, E minor, and A minor.
 Now, you might be thinking that there’s no way you can remember these chords in one lesson, but don’t worry about that.
 You can space these out over a few weeks or a few months and take them on at your own pace.